spapas/spapas.github.io/content/django-cbv-tutorial.rst

 So how could we add the functionality of both these mixins to a class based view?
 This is the same problem as if we wanted to inherit from a mixin (or a class view) and override one of its methods but *also* call its parent (overridden) method for example to get its output and use it as the base of the output for the overridden method.
-Both are the same because what stays in the end is the MRO list.
+Both these situations (re-use functionality of two mixins with the same method or re-use functionality from a parent method you override) are the same because what stays in the end is the MRO list.
 For example say we we had the following base class

 .. code::